epi-project/brane-documentation/user-guide/src/system-admins/installation/dependencies.md

    # Switch to the buildx driver
    docker buildx create --use
    ```
-   If these instructions don't work for you, you can also check the [plugin's repository](https://github.com/docker/ buildx) for more installation methods.
+   If these instructions don't work for you, you can also check the [plugin's repository README](https://github.com/docker/buildx#building) for more installation methods.
 3. Install [OpenSSL](https://www.openssl.org/) for the `branectl` executable:
    - Ubuntu / Debian:
      ```bash